xueeinstein/emacs.d/index.md

 ## Requirements

 To support all features of numbers of key packages, Emacs 24 and above is required.
-Other programs are also required by [Elpy](https://github.com/jorgenschaefer/elpy).
+Other programs are also required by third part packages.
 Please set up the required package before installation.

+* `elpy`: rope/jedi, flake8, importmagic, autopep8, ipython

 ## Installation